jocelyn-boyd/ios-loops-lab/README.md

 ***
 ## Question 2

 Without using Xcode, what will the loop below print?
-Select all that apply.

 ```swift
 for i in 1...10 {